-Local kids work to end Islamophobia
+‘My beliefs are attacked every day’: Local students work to erase Islamophobia

 That incident occurred at last year’s Anti-Islamophobia Day — an event she co-founded after the killings of three Muslim students in Chapel Hill, N.C.

-“My beliefs are attacked everyday,” says Ibraahim, who suggests that people who have little exposure to Islam “talk to a Muslim or go to a mosque.”
+“My beliefs are attacked every day,” says Ibraahim, who suggests that people who have little exposure to Islam “talk to a Muslim or go to a mosque.”

 Storytelling that emphasizes and encourages contact, interaction and humanization is what next weekend’s workshop is all about.